-Best time to see Alaska wildlife
+Best time to see wildlife in Alaska

 The headline wildlife attractions in Alaska are the bears and the whales.
 Your best chance to see them is the summer months, and come as late as you can for the bears.